CELT Teaching Certificates

 Student Centered Pedagogy

-Considering Power Dynamics in the Student-Instructor Relationship
+Navigating Power Dynamics in a Student-Instructor Relationship

-Supporting Success: Achieving Academic Rigor Through Effective Student Support
+Balancing Academic Rigor with Appropriate Student Support

 -